adaltas/node-each/doc/index.md

     subject type and the number of arguments defined in the callback.
 More information below.
 -   `error`
     Called only if an error occured.
-The iteration will be stoped on error meaning no `item` event will be called other than the ones already provisionned.
+The iteration will be stopped on error meaning no `item` event will be called other than the ones already provisionned.
 The callback argument is an error object.
 See the section `dealing with errors` for more information.
 -   `end`